FahimF/sd-gui/README.md

      The above should force your PyTorch to be updated to the latest nightly build.

-* If you install on an Intel Apple device and get the following error:
+* If you get the following error:

   ```
   ImportError: cannot import name 'EntryNotFoundError' from 'huggingface_hub.utils'